Category:

 Conversational chatbots

 Lately, NLP, or Natural language processing, has matured enough to make conversing with a chatbot reasonably natural, deeply informative, and quick.
-Chatbots are already being used in the healthcare industry to automate a lot of queries, and we will see this trend grow to include interactions with medical devices, between patients and automated systems, and for querying databases.
+Chatbots are already being used in the healthcare industry to automate a lot of queries, and we will see this trend grow to include interactions with clinical devices, between patients and automated systems, and for querying databases.

 Virtual and augmented reality

 VR and AR technologies have found acceptance in the medical profession and are very successfully integrated into the training of medical professionals, for example, for providing immersive training in surgery.
+Beyond training, AR and VR can play a bigger role in healthcare by providing immersive experiences that help patients understand and manage their health status.

 Triple Your Customer Base With Human-Centered Medical Device Interface Design